kittenlogic/unsupervised-pleasures/_posts/2020-11-14-queer-ai-ultimate-fantasy-024.md

 How many times do I have to tell you, how many ways are there to love queers?
 How many ways are there to love a good fuck?

-I want to

-Why don't you kiss me?

-I Have to.

 I'll tell you one final time.
 Half-assed, I jack off in my bathroom, just like I told you the night I disappeared.
 Just like I told you the night we got busted.

-Johnny boy, did I tell you that I have a surprise for you today?

-Thank you.

-Let me help.

-Give me that.

-Your cock tastes so good,

-Why don't I suck it?
+Your cock tastes so good, why don't I suck it?

 Suck it.